Retrieve SafeGraph Patterns Data for Only Specific Points-of-Interest(POI) Using an Amazon Web Services Elastic Compute Cloud Instance

 Create a Security Group

-Now along the left side, click on Security Groups.
+Along the left side, click on Security Groups.

 Next, click the Create security group button.